Computer performance: Performance tuning

 Performance tuning is the improvement of system performance.
 This is typically a computer application, but the same methods can be applied to economic markets, bureaucracies or other complex systems.
 The motivation for such activity is called a performance problem, which can be real or anticipated.
 Most systems will respond to increased load with some degree of decreasing performance.
-A system's ability to accept a higher load is called scalability, and modifying a system to handle a higher load is synonymous to performance tuning.
+A system's ability to accept a higher load is called scalability, and modifying a system to handle a higher load is synonymous with performance tuning.